-- 1. The Board shall foster the exchange of best practices among the national regulatory authorities or bodies, consulting stakeholders [...] where appropriate, [...] on regulatory, technical or practical aspects pertinent to the consistent and effective application of Chapter III of this Regulation and [...] implementation of Directive 2010/13/EU. - 2.
-Where the Commission issues guidelines related to the application of Chapter III of this Regulation or the [...] implementation of Directive 2010/13/EU, the Board shall assist it by providing expertise on regulatory, technical or practical aspects, as regards in particular: - (a) the appropriate prominence of audiovisual media services of general interest under Article 7a of Directive 2010/13/EU; - (b) making information accessible on the ownership structure of media service providers, as provided under Article 5(2) of Directive 2010/13/EU. - (new) Where the Commission issues guidelines related to the implementation of Directive 2010/13/EU, it shall consult the contact committee established pursuant to Article 29 of that Directive. - 3.
-Where the Commission issues an opinion on a matter related to the application of Chapter III of this Regulation and implementation of Directive 2010/13/EU, the Board shall assist the Commission [...]. - [...] (paragraph 4 has been deleted)
+- The Board shall foster the exchange of best practices among the national regulatory authorities or bodies, consulting stakeholders where appropriate , on regulatory, technical or practical aspects pertinent to the consistent and effective application of Chapter III of this Regulation and implementation of Directive 2010/13/EU. - Where the Commission issues guidelines related to the application of this Regulation or the implementation of Directive 2010/13/EU, the Board shall assist it by providing expertise on regulatory, technical or practical aspects, as regards in particular: - (a) the appropriate prominence of audiovisual media services of general interest under Article 7a of Directive 2010/13/EU;

+(b) making information accessible on the ownership structure of media service providers, as provided under Article 5(2) of Directive 2010/13/EU and Article 6(1) of this Regulation.

+Where the Commission issues guidelines related to the implementation of Directive 2010/13/EU, it shall consult the contact committee established pursuant to Article 29 of that Directive.

+3. Where the Commission issues an opinion on a matter related to the application of this Regulation and implementation of Directive 2010/13/EU, the Board shall assist the Commission